yeaya/java.base/README.md

 ## Legal Notices

 This project includes code from various open source projects.
 See the [legal/](legal/) directory for detailed licensing information for each component.

----

-**Note**: This is a C++ implementation of Java core functionality.
-While it provides Java-like APIs, it runs as native C++ code without requiring a Java Virtual Machine.